drshahizan/software-engineering/materials/module4/Yutongchai/readme.md

 Don't forget to hit the :star: if you like this repo.

 # Software Requirements Document (SRD): University Social Network System
+## Key steps
-## The development of a University Social Network system involves several key steps:
+The development of a University Social Network system involves several key steps:

 <b>1.
 Planning: </b>
 <br>